piotrmaslanka/satella/docs/coding/predicates.rst

         assert(p(4) and not p(8) and not p(1))

-Predicate class is documented here:
+PredicateClass class is documented here:

-.. autoclass:: satella.coding.predicates.Predicate
+.. autoclass:: satella.coding.predicates.PredicateClass
     :members:

 To use the predicate you are to execute the following import: